Implementation of Queue Using Array in C, C++, and Java

 Queues are linear data structures that follow the First In First Out (FIFO) principle.
 As a result, the element that is inserted first will be removed first.
 A queue has two primary operations:

-The queue is typically represented by two variables, they are:
+The queue is typically represented by two variables:

 Array Representation of Queue